ibexa/documentation-developer/docs/administration/back_office/suggestions.md

 ## Add a suggestion source

-You can a suggestion source by listening or subscribing to the `Ibexa\Contracts\Search\Event\BuildSuggestionCollectionEvent`.
+You can add a suggestion source by listening or subscribing to the `Ibexa\Contracts\Search\Event\BuildSuggestionCollectionEvent`.
 During this event, you can add, remove or replace suggestions.
 Then, the suggestion collection will be sorted by score and truncated to [`result_limit`](#configuration) items.

+The following example is boosting Product suggestions, it is a subscriber passing after the default one (thanks to a priority below zero) and adding matching products at a score above the previous Content suggestions.

 ``` php
 [[= include_file(code_samples/back_office/suggestions/src/EventSubscriber/MySuggestionEventSubscriber.php) =]]
 ```

+## Replace default suggestion source

+TODO